 Anna asks if he would dare frisk her.
 The chancellor says he obeys the King.
 (Read: Yes!)

-After a little more back and forth, Anne gives up the letter.
+After a little more back and forth, she gives up the letter.

 It’s addressed to the King of Spain.